almin/almin/docs/TutorialCounter.md

 We start implementing the UseCase.

-> 1. Press button and count up!
+> 1. Press a button and count up!

 Start to create `IncrementalCounterUseCase` class.